oneminch/Notes/Object-Oriented Programming.md

         - Existing attributes and methods get *inherited*.
         - The existing class is usually known as a superclass or parent class or base class.
         - The newly-created class is usually known as a subclass or child class or derived class.
+        - When we extend a class, we form an "IS-A" relationship.
         - Can be single, where a class is derived from a one superclass (e.g. Java), or multiple, where a class is derived from multiple superclasses (e.g. Python).
     - **E**ncapsulation
         - Can be expressed in two ways:
             - Ability to *encapsulate* state (attributes) and behavior (methods) into a single unit - an object.
             - Ability of an object to hide parts of its internal workings from external code.

-- OOP also involves **composition**, which defines a "has a" relationship by storing an object as a variable inside another object.
+- OOP also involves **composition**, which defines a "HAS-A" relationship by storing an object as a variable inside another object.
     - e.g. an object of type `Car` can be assigned as a variable in an object of type `Person` to establish that `Person` has a `Car`.

 - Classes allow us to create our own data types.
 They act as a blueprint for pieces of data.